Deprecations

 Overview

-From time to time, Octopus will deprecate features that are no longer going to be supported, and will eventually be removed.
+Occasionally, Octopus will deprecate features that will no longer be supported.
+These features are eventually removed.

 Deprecations have the following lifecycle: